PrincessAkira/Android-Root-Apps/README.md

   - [File Explorer](#FExplorer)
   ---

 ## Disclaimer
-  I'm not responsible for any damage done to your device by using any of these links, nor are the creators of the Modules/Apps.
-  Please always read the instructions carefully and if your unsure google the modules/apps.
+I'm not responsible for any damage done to your device by using any of these links, nor are the creators of the Modules/Apps.Please always read the instructions carefully and if your unsure google the modules/apps.

 ## Guide

 * [Magisk](https://www.xda-developers.com/how-to-install-magisk/) - XDA Thread with a Tutorial on how to Install Magisk and TWRP.

 ## Modules

 ### Communication

 * [Chinese Sim Support](https://github.com/Magisk-Modules-Repo/chinese_sim_supporter) - Enables support for Chinese Sim Cards.

 * [Call Recorder](https://github.com/Magisk-Modules-Repo/callrecorder-skvalex) - App to record phone calls

 ### Connectivity

 * [Bluetooth Library Patcher](https://github.com/Magisk-Modules-Repo/BluetoothLibraryPatcher) - Avoid loss of Bluethooth after reboot